89969720527/89969720527/README.md

 89969720527/89969720527 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Would you like to receive product updates and announcements via email?
+Type "y" for yes or "n" for no